arturasjuskys/Full_Stack_Engineer-All_Notes/18. Async JavaScript and HTTP Requests/6.3 Project; Film Finder/README.md

     Return movies as the last line of the if statement.
 Later on, we’ll use this list to select a random movie as a suggestion.

     After you check what movies logs to the console, remove the getMovies() function call.
 Otherwise, it will automatically execute every time you run your program, causing unexpected behavior later.

+## Get Movie Info
+18. For the next several steps, we’ll be working inside the getMovieInfo() function to fetch the details of a random movie from the list of movies we returned in getMovies().

+    Modify getMovieInfo() by having it accept a parameter, movie.
+Then, inside the function, create a variable called movieId that is set to the id property of the movie parameter.
+We will be using the id property to make another call to the TMDB API.
+19. Reference the [TMDB documentation](https://developers.themoviedb.org/3/movies/get-movie-details) to find the movie “Details” endpoint.
+Save it to a variable called movieEndpoint and replace {movie_id} in the endpoint with our movieId variable.
+20. Let’s create our query params and the URL where we’ll send our fetch() request.
+Create a variable called requestParams and set it to be a query string with one parameter with api_key set to tmdbKey.

+    Create a variable called urlToFetch.
+Set it equal to a string that consists of tmdbBaseUrl, followed by movieEndpoint, then requestParams.
+21. Turn getMovieInfo() into an asynchronous function that returns a promise.
+Add a try/catch block inside getMovieInfo(), after our variable declarations.

+    In the catch block, log any errors to the console.
+In the try block, use fetch() to send a GET request to urlToFetch.
+Await the response and save it to a variable called response.
+22. Still inside the try block, create an if statement that checks if the .ok property of the response object evaluates to a truthy value.

+    Our response contains a single object with details about the given movie.
+Inside the if statement, convert this response to a JSON object.
+Await the resolution of this method, and save it to a variable called movieInfo.
+23. Return movieInfo as the last line of the if block.